Technology Doesn’t Always Make for Better Dentistry

 I fitted and adjusted an anterior bite, eliminating the interference and allowing for muscular deprogramming.
 Upon appliance removal from the mouth, the patient experienced hitting on the same first contact we found with the leaf gauge and the shift into her front teeth.
 Soon, after a few closures to swallow, the contact disappeared to her and the teeth felt like they fit again immediately upon closing.
 She understood the programming of her engram.

-We mounted diagnostic casts in centric relation based on a leaf gauge bite registration prior to the first point of contact, confirmed the same posterior initial contact and shift we saw in the mouth, and waxed-up a new occlusion by making changes that created coincidence between the seated condylar position and maximum intercuspal tooth contact.
+We mounted diagnostic casts in centric relation based on a leaf-gauge bite registration before the first point of contact, confirmed the same posterior initial contact and shift we saw in the mouth, and waxed up a new occlusion by making changes that created coincidence between the seated condylar position and maximum intercuspal tooth contact.
 These changes provided for space in the anterior to create appropriate form and smooth function.

 We designed the teeth to be restored and fabricated milled provisionals by scanning the wax-up and creating a set of PPMA (Anaxdent Multi) provisional restorations.
 These served as the “appliance” to test our theory regarding the stability of the restorations.
 We bonded the milled provisionals and gave the patient the opportunity to test the new occlusion for about three months.